PredixDev/MobileExample-WebApp-OfflineAuthentication/README.md

 With your machine still connected to the internet, run your Predix Mobile container.
 After the normal online login, you will see the first time setup page for your offline password.

-What's happening here is the system has read the configration for this Predix Mobile app, and has identified that an offline login webapp has been configured.
+What's happening here is the system has read the configration for this Predix Mobile app, and has identified that an offline login web app has been configured.
 Further, it has identified that this system has no offline password configured, so it has initialized the setup step of offline login by calling the web page defined in the offline login webapp's "setup" element.

 At this time, you should enter an initial offline password, and tap OK.
-The system will then continue onto the main webapp for this demo.
+The system will then continue onto the main web app for this demo.

 ### Step 3 - Authentication offline